Asana Tracks Tasks but Can't Run a Fort Worth Aerospace Program to an Earned-Value Baseline

 Exactly what you get

 You get program management that controls to a baseline.
 Earned-value and cost-to-complete live in the system, stage gates enforce review, milestone performance is audit-ready, and the board's status reflects the actual cost-and-schedule baseline.
-Tie it to your ERP and accounting software for automatic cost flow, pull workforce availability from your HR (Human Resources) software, and roll program health into business intelligence dashboards.
+Tie it to your ERP and accounting software for automatic cost flow, pull workforce availability from your HR (Human Resources) software, and roll program health into business intelligence (BI) dashboards.

 How to choose a developer in Fort Worth